Jammy2211/PyAutoCTI/paper/paper.md

 maintaining the calibration of space telescopes and the scientific community, who can use `PyAutoCTI` to perform CTI calculations for their science data.

+The majority of software packages for CTI, such as `arCTIc`, `C3TM` and `CDM03`, do not perform CTI calibration.
+They instead model the CCD clocking procedure, including a CTI model describing the traps on a CCD, enabling the addition and correction of CTI to imaging data. `PyAutoCTI` wraps one of these algorithm (specifically `arCTIc`) in order to measure the CTI model from calibration data.
+The open-source software `Pyxel` has a "calibration mode" which also wraps these algorithms to perform CTI calibration.
+However, `Pyxel` is more general purpose and has tools for the entire CCD clocking procedure (e.g. bias, dark frames, flat fields). `PyAutoCTI` is therefore more specialized and has a more extensive suite of tools for CTI calibration.

 # Software API and Features

 At the heart of the `PyAutoCTI` API are `Trap` objects, which represent the populations of traps on a CCD which cause